Is Koh A Strong Base

 Understanding Strong Bases and Their Characteristics

 Before examining KOH specifically, it's crucial to define what constitutes a strong base.
 A strong base is a substance that completely dissociates in aqueous solution, meaning it breaks apart into its constituent ions – a cation (positive ion) and an anion (negative ion) – almost entirely.
-This complete dissociation results in a high concentration of hydroxide ions (OH⁻) in the solution, leading to a significantly high pH.
+Which means this complete dissociation results in a high concentration of hydroxide ions (OH⁻) in the solution, leading to a significantly high pH.
 The pH scale measures the acidity or alkalinity of a solution; a pH greater than 7 indicates an alkaline solution, with higher values representing stronger alkalinity.
 Strong bases typically have a pH of 12 or higher.

 KOH's Complete Dissociation in Water: